 Outside of his conservative base, the president’s speech did not go over well (Greenhouse 2003).
 Civil rights groups attacked the president for trying to end diversity in our nation’s institutions of higher education (Goldstein and Milbank 2003).
 The president was also criticized for putting the interests of conservative Republicans over those of racial and ethnic minorities, who the party was trying to court (Wilson 2003).
 Senate Minority Leader Tom Daschle (D-SD) questioned the president’s claim that he was committed to diversity, but against programs with track records for increasing diversity (Clymer 2003).
 The New York Daily News (2003) went further, arguing that Bush’s rhetoric was “cheap, shallow, disingenuous.”

 In addition, the president was condemned for the timing of his speech on two fronts.
 First, the speech fell on Martin Luther King Jr. Day.
-This point was not lost on Representative John Lewis (D-GA), a celebrated civil rights activist who was victim of America’s Bloody Sunday, who penned a scathing editorial condemning the president for seeking racial division in the country and using racial innuendo (J. Lewis 2003; Moore 2003).
+This point was not lost on Representative John Lewis (D-GA), a celebrated civil rights activist who was a victim of America’s Bloody Sunday.
+He penned a scathing editorial condemning the president for seeking racial division in the country and using racial innuendo (J. Lewis 2003; Moore 2003).
 Second, the speech came only a few weeks after Senator Minority Leader Trent Lott (R-MS) resigned from his leadership position after expressing support for the 1948 racial segregationist presidential bid of Strom Thurmond, further alienating racial minorities in the Republican Party (N. Lewis 2003).
 The St. Louis Post-Dispatch (2003) went as far as to write that the president “threw away an opportunity to send the message that the Republican Party is the party of Lincoln, not Lott.”

 Even some of his supporters were disappointed or surprised by Bush’s intervention in the cases, particularly as moderate Republican senators had asked the administration not to get involved, fearing electoral backlash from black and Hispanic voters (Wilson 2003).
 Secretary of State Colin Powell voiced his disapproval with the president’s position, arguing that “race should be a factor among many other factors in determining the makeup of a student body of a university” (Loughlin 2003).
 The litigant in one of the cases, Jennifer Gratz, expressed her astonishment that the president weighed in on the cases, particularly as the administration had no obligation to participate in the disputes (Laurence 2003; Mercer 2003).